Betty Lynn: Early life

 Born in Kansas City, Missouri, in 1926, Betty Lynn was the only child of Elizabeth Ann (née Lynn) and George A. Dailey.
 Her father was a civil engineer, who worked as a municipal employee for Kansas City and later as a private contractor.
 Her mother, described as "an accomplished mezzo-soprano", taught Betty in her early childhood to sing and enrolled her in the Kansas City Conservatory of Music when she was only five years old.
 Prior to that, according to federal census records, her parents had separated and divorced before April 1930.
-Their marriage is reported to have been tumultuous, with allegations that her father once threatened to shoot her mother in the abdomen when she was pregnant, and that after Betty's birth, he made more threats that forced her mother on one occasion to hide in a locked closet to protect herself and her baby.
+Their marriage is reported to have been tumultuous, with allegations that her father once threatened to shoot her mother in the abdomen when she was pregnant, and that after Betty's birth, he made more threats that forced her mother on one occasion to hide in a locked closet to protect her baby and herself.

 Following her mother's breakup with Dailey, young Betty had little personal contact with her father.
 She went with her mother to live with her mother's parents, Josie (née Hill) and George Andrew Lynn, who also resided in Kansas City.
-Betty's grandfather, a railroad engineer, effectively served as her father figure from then until his death in Sacramento, California in 1959.
+Betty's grandfather, a railroad engineer, effectively served as her father figure from then until his death in Sacramento, California, in 1959.

 USO tour

 When she was 17, Lynn auditioned to participate in United Service Organizations entertainment.
-At age 18 she was part of a USO tour in the China Burma India Theater during World War II.
-She realized the gravity of the situation when a Marine gave her a pistol saying, "You might need this."
+At age 18, she was part of a USO tour in the China Burma India Theater during World War II.
+She realized the gravity of the situation when a Marine gave her a pistol, saying, "You might need this."

 Her activities on the tour included visiting patients in hospitals and singing requests from a repertoire of 725 songs, her primary mission to entertain and console wounded servicemen in military hospitals.
 She also met recently released prisoners of war from Rangoon, and she was told by a doctor, "Most of them will be out of their minds in six months."